NemoRock/Yii2-webshop-comlete/README.md

 Here is a simple online store with a shopping cart, sending orders by e-mail and an administrative part that allows you to perform CRUD operations with orders, product categories and the goods themselves.<br>
 Information is stored in the database, pictures of products are stored on the server.

-How it turned out, see [here](https://xn----jtbhcjiocs5f.xn--p1ai/) or in the screenshots below.
+How it turned out, see in the screenshots below.
 <br>
 <br>
 ![Снимок экрана от 2023-04-14 19-32-07](https://user-images.githubusercontent.com/94881316/232079514-bcade394-ea2c-4abc-b1a5-4957812d2329.png)